pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Open a document you want to edit in VS Code.
 1. If on macOS, press Cmd+Shift+P to open the Command Palette.
 If on Windows, press Ctrl+Shift+P.
-1. Run `Replace Rules: Run Ruleset...` and then `Ruleset: Style Checker` to add comments to possible errors.
-If you select a passage of text first, Style Checker runs only on your selected text.
+1. Run `RegReplace: Run all` to add comments to possible errors.
-1. Wait a few seconds for Style Checker to finish running.
-Under default VS Code settings, comments turn green when the script has finished running.
 1. Review any comments that have appeared within your text.
 These comments suggest changes that might be necessary to meet [IX Standards](https://confluence.eng.vmware.com/display/public/IXCS/IX+Content+Standards).
 They typically follow the pattern `<!-- |CORRECT-WORD| is preferred. -->`.
 1. Make your changes.

 ### Tips

-1. You don't need to run Style Checker on an entire document, although that's usually best practice.
-You can simply select the text you want to check and then run Style Checker on that text alone.
 1. To delete all instances of a particular Style Checker comment, select one, press Cmd+Shift+L to select all identical comments, and then press Delete.
-1. To delete all comments in the topic (Style Checker and otherwise), open Find and Replace, enable regex for Find, search for `<!-- .* -->`, and replace with nothing.
+1. To delete all comments in the topic (Style Checker and otherwise), open Find and Replace, enable regex for Find, search for `<!--฿[^฿]*฿-->`, and replace with nothing.
 Play it safe: go one by one instead of using Replace All.

 ## Update Style Checker